Last Updated on March 15, 2021 by

 Unprimed wooden walls are even more porous than normal drywall.
 The levels of solids available in normal paint cannot fill the pores of a wooden wall and flatten the grain.
 Painting a wooden surface without primer results in an uneven surface and may result in blotching and peeling.

 For this reason, two coats of oil-based primer are recommended so that the first coat can fill the pores and the other one can level up the surface, preparing it for painting.
 Water primer does not work well on wooden surfaces as it causes the grind to swell.
-It requires one to sand the surface first then apply the water primer.
+It requires one to sand the surface first and then apply the water primer.

 Painting Over A Darker Color With A Light Hue

 Primer is very important when making transitions from dark to light hues.
-Failure to use primer the dark color continues to peek even when three or more paint coats are used.
+Failure to use primer the dark color to continue to peek even when three or more paint coats are used.
 The best primer for dark walls is a high hide primer which conceals the previous dark color completely.
 Two thin layers of either white or tinted primer are used to bring the surface color close to the intended output; hence fewer paint coats will be used.

 Sometimes primer is not necessary when painting.
-For instance, when one is using a self-priming paint.
+For instance, when one is using self-priming paint.
 Self-priming paint, also known as two-in-one paint and primer, contains higher solids levels than normal paints.
 The high level of solids makes them produce a thicker coat.
-However, they only work best when used on light color walls or on smooth walls, which are in good condition.
+However, they only work best when used on light colored walls or on smooth walls, which are in good condition.
 They also take longer to dry up than normal primer and paint.

 What Happens If One Fails To Use A Primer Before Painting?

-Painting a wall without using a primer before paints results in a lack of uniformity between the paint color and sheen.
-The primer provides a sealing nature to a surface that helps paint to cover it properly.
+Painting a wall without using a primer before painting results in a lack of uniformity between the paint color and sheen.
+The primer provides a sealing nature to a surface that helps paint cover it properly.
 Failure to use primer reduces the paint’s pigment since a lot of it is absorbed by the surface, causing high pigment levels to be soaked into the surface.
 It results in an unprofessional look with a light color, which is unevenly distributed.
 Some surfaces appear to be washed out, and the desired color is not achieved.

-Primer provides the surface with glue-like bases and flat sheen, promoting adhesion between paint and the surface.
+Primer provides the surface with glue-like bases and flat sheen, promoting adhesion between the paint and the surface.
 The stickiness and adhesion from the primer are what makes the paint stick on the surface firmly.
 Applying paint without primer creates a pool of risks such as paint blotching and chipping off the painted surface.
 The paint also easily wears off from the surface as it is not firmly attached.

-Failure to use a primer before paint results in stains and leakage of damaged walls.
+Failure to use a primer before painting results in stains and leakage of damaged walls.
 Old and damaged wall surfaces may have stains from smoke stains, poor water drainage, and sometimes unpleasant pet odor.
 Primer conceals such stains and removes risks of them getting damaged again as it acts as a sealer and blocker from such factors.

 Under What Circumstances Must One Use A Primer?

 Primer is a must in cases of uneven surfaces.
 When one intends to paint an uneven and porous surface, using a primer is very important.
-Such surfaces include drywall, wood and bricks.
+Such surfaces include drywall, wood, and bricks.
 The reason is that paint gets into the pores of such surfaces; hence a lot of it is required.
 Even when a lot of paint is used, it still looks unattractive.
-The desired color is not achieved since most of the paints’ pigment is absorbed into the surfaces.
+The desired color is not achieved since most of the paint’s pigment is absorbed into the surfaces.

 Another circumstance under which primer is a must is when the surface to be painted is glossy.
 Paint does not stick well on glossy surfaces, which is why people sand the surface first before painting.
 Primer is less glossy and has an adhesion property making it stick on a gloss surface.
 It leaves some roughness suitable for the paint to stick firmly.